 “For the current study, we already have done a preliminary safety trial, and the way we are going after this treatment is pretty unique,” said Dr. Bradley.
 “We use an injection into the spleen to deliver the stem cells efficiently to the liver, and then we’ll use liver biopsies to help us determine where the stem cells go, how long they stay, whether they are multiplying and replacing tissue, and if they are anti-inflammatory or immuno-suppressive.
 We also will be following these patients to see if their liver disease improves, as has been shown in studies of mice with liver disease.

 “These are big, complicated questions, but this study should start chipping away at them.”

 The study also has implications for human medicine as naturally occurring liver disease in dogs is closer to the disease process in humans than is induced disease in laboratory animals.
 What Dr. Bradley’s team learns in dogs may one day help improve treatments for chronic and acute liver disease in humans.

 Dr. Bradley currently is recruiting dogs with chronic hepatitis to participate in the stem cell therapy clinical trial.
 Two types of patients are eligible: those that have been diagnosed with chronic hepatitis but have no significant signs of illness yet; and dogs that have been diagnosed, are already on standard therapy, and the disease is progressing.
 Her team also is looking for dogs whose veterinarian has recommended a liver biopsy.

-If you would like more information on enrolling your dog, or if you are a veterinarian and are interested in learning more, contact Dr. Bradley at email@example.com.
-If you are interested in making a gift to Frida and Friends Legacy for Liver Disease Research, contact Judea Franck, Associate Director of Development, at Judea.Franck@colostate.edu or at (970) 556-4678.
+If you are interested in making a gift to Frida and Friends Legacy for Liver Disease Research, contact email@example.com.